 M1 Roadworks - these will require night time and occasionally full closure between Junctions

-18 and 16 southbound.
-During closure times, the A5 will be probably
+18 and 16 southbound and during closure times, the A5 will be probably

 the diversion route with obvious increased traffic flow.
-The next full
+However, the contactors have found some issues during excavation works and the

 Police and Crime Commissioner